Silpapbose/Python-project/README.md

 This project reads weather data from a dataset sourced from Kaggle and provides useful insights such as:

-* Average, minimum, and maximum temperature
+* Analyze temperature data from a dataset
+* Compute key statistical measures
-* Temperature trends over time
+* Identify trends in weather data
-* Visualization of temperature changes
+* Understand relationships between variables
+* Predict future values using regression

 It is implemented as a **Python package** and can be executed via the command line.